Authorisation of Retail Butcher Shops Handling SRM

 Clear identification of any SRM vertebral column on the establishment.

-• BLUE STRIPE: At intake, all sides or wholesale cuts of beef containing vertebral column must have a label which would enable judgement of whether or not they are over 30 months, and hence contain SRM.
-In the case of animals under 30 months, the legislation is actually quite specific, requiring that beef carcase labels on animals under 30 months must have a blue stripe.
+- RED STRIPE: At intake, all sides or wholesale cuts of beef containing vertebral column must have a label which would enable judgement of whether or not they are over 30 months, and hence contain SRM.
+Since 1 July 2017, beef carcase labels on animals over 30 months must have a red stripe.

 Safe removal of SRM from products destined for human consumption.